-File organization and naming conventions are often unique to the lab and can be highly personalized; the important thing is to be consistent and to write them down.
+File organization and naming conventions are often unique to the lab and can be highly personalized.
+The important thing is to be consistent and to write the conventions down.
 Spending a little time on file management strategies early in the project planning process can save lots of time (and headaches) later.
 After determining conventions for file naming and organization, document and share them with collaborators, faculty advisors, or anyone else who may need access to the data.
 Lab groups should establish a convention for the lab and save it to a shared space so that everyone can follow the same conventions.

 - Make file names unique, including the most important identifying information of the project.
 File names should be short, so do not try to include all of these, but elements of a good file name may include:

 - project name, acronym, or research data name

 - study title

 - researcher initials

 - date (consistently formatted, i.e. YYYYMMDD)

 - version number

 - Use underscores to separate elements; avoid special characters, spaces, and periods other than the one before the file extension.
 Dashes are also acceptable, especially when working with HTML files.